Refinitiv/Real-Time-SDK/CSharp/Ema/README.md

 # Enterprise Message API (EMA) CSharp over .NET Core Edition

 The Enterprise Message API: This is an easy-to-use, performant, open source message layer API.
 The Enterprise Message API helps developers by allowing them to develop applications with significantly less code.
-It is new and will be enhanced by collaboration with customers (through GitHub) and Refinitiv based on customer feedback.
+It is new and will be enhanced by collaboration with customers (through GitHub) and LSEG based on customer feedback.

 EMA is written on top of the Enterprise Transport API (ETA) utilizing the Value Added Reactor and Watchlist.

-Copyright (C) 2023-2024 Refinitiv.
+Copyright (C) 2023-2024 LSEG.
 All rights reserved.

 # EMA C# Documentation